danielharrell/open-eyes-lect-2017-18/Open.md

 from a point of view; to doubt that the way things seem is ever the way things are---this is what awareness is like from outside it, or from what Bergson attributes here to the speculations of philosophy.
-While awareness is nothing but openness from the inside, from the outside, awareness is always enclosed in openness.
-And if our selfhood is what encloses it, then we can put the point again paradoxically, but even more paradoxically than before.
-For why is it only outside ourselves that being outside ourselves becomes not just questionable, but impossible?
-That is, why is it only outside ourselves that we come to see the self we are always inside of; the self that makes being outside ourselves a contradiction in terms?
+From the outside, then, awareness is always enclosed in openness.
+And if our selfhood is what encloses it, then we have a way to sharpen our paradox to a kind of point: for we could say it is only from outside ourselves that we can see ourselves enclosed;

-And if it is a contradiction in terms, then how did we get outside ourselves to see it, and why is that not enough to contradict the contradiction?
-What distinguishes the outside within, where we are always outside ourselves, and nothing but openness, from the outside without, where we are always inside ourselves, and enclosed in openness?
+only from outside ourselves that we come to see the self we are always inside of; the self that makes being outside ourselves questionable, and even impossible: a contradiction in terms.
+But if it *is* a contradiction in terms, then how did we get outside ourselves to see it, and why is that not enough to contradict the contradiction?

+In other words, what distinguishes the outside within, where we are always outside ourselves, and nothing but openness, from the outside without, where we are always inside ourselves, and enclosed in openness?
 And how are we ever carried from the one outside to the other?
-If the way things seem is the way things are, from within awareness, then how do we ever escape awareness to see, with self-awareness, that the way things seem is *not* the way they are?
-Or to put the question in terms from Bergson himself, if common-sense is adequate enough to make the speculations of philosophy against that adequacy astonishing, then how do these speculations ever arise, much less become convincing?
-Or to put the question one last way, in Platonic terms: if inside ourselves we are nothing but openness, and in that sense possess an interior whose interiority we never see, as if we inhabited a cave, then how do we ever get outside ourselves to (revise this paragraph) we live in a cave invisible to us from within, openness seems to define our lives from within, then how can we liberate ourselvesour lifeooked at from within ourselves is nothing but openness,
+If the way things seem is the way things are, from within awareness, then how do we ever escape awareness, as if from a cave, to see, with self-awareness, that the way things seem is *not* the way they are?
+If common-sense, as Bergson describes this, is adequate enough to make astonishing the speculations of philosophy against that adequacy, then how do these speculations ever arise, much less become convincing?
+What makes philosophy possible?
+What makes wonder possible?
+What makes openness possible?

 then how Or to put the question in terms